 “They already made up their mind before they even had the evidence basically looked at and put together,” he said.

 Even though a weapon was never found, Strolla maintains the youths could have had one.
 Dunn felt threatened and acted to defend himself, he said.

 “Now, does it sound irrational?
 Of course it sounds irrational.
 But have you ever been in that situation?”
 Strolla said.

-Jurors on Thursday asked to see surveillance video from the gas station where Dunn shot Davis.
+Among the requests from the jury was to see surveillance video from the gas station where Dunn shot Davis.

 The video contains 20 minutes of footage from multiple angles, though a shorter version showing only one angle was slated to be shown in court.